Are you always coming up with exciting new ideas? Develop and manage your own business with a career in entrepreneurship.

 - Social: These entrepreneurs are all about changing society in a positive way.
 Their work is often focused on creating charities and other organisations that are designed to help people.
 Where a business entrepreneur mostly focuses on financial gain; a social entrepreneur focuses on social gain.

-And here's the thing: you can be a mixture of all of these!
-You can be both a business and social entrepreneur – in fact, you'll probably need to be to make a living out of your idea.
-It all depends on your ideas.
+These are not necessarily separate categories - you could be a mixture of all three!
+You can be both a business and social entrepreneur.
+In fact, you'll probably need to be to make a living out of your idea.
+It all depends on what you come up with.

 Because entrepreneurs make things happen for themselves, you don't typically find entrepreneur jobs being advertised.
 But if you've got a great idea and you think you could make a business out of it, you don't have to wait till you leave school – take some inspiration (and tips) from these young entrepreneurs who started their businesses while they were still in education.